nhuvan/nhuvan.github.io/_portfolio/123-other-field-trips.md

 ---

 <a href='/images/AdamelloContact1.jpg'><img src='/images/AdamelloContact1.jpg'></a>
-Magmatic contact between tonalite and enclave-rich granodiorite, Adamello Pluton, Italy
+A magmatic contact between tonalite and enclave-rich granodiorite is offset by a magmatic shear zone, Adamello Pluton, Italy

 ---